psychoinformatics-de/datalad-concepts/src/things/unreleased/extra-docs/about.md

 For example, a `Thing` may actually be a `InventoryItem`, using a data model defined in a derived schema.
 Such an `InventoryItem` may define additional slots with their own constraints, and it should be possible to perform a targeted validation of such records.

-For this purpose, `Thing` provides a `schema_type` slot.
+For this purpose, `Thing` provides a `type` slot.
 This slots takes an identifier of a schema class (including classes in derived schemas), which provide the effective data model for validation.

+Moreover, a set of `mappings` slots can be used to map a(n implicit) type of a data record to external schemas and terminologies, without requiring any and all concepts to be represented by a dedicated schema class.

 ## Qualified relationships

 [Qualified relation](https://patterns.dataincubator.org/book/qualified-relation.html) is an essential pattern used by the `things` schema, and also its derivatives and extensions.
 Within the `things` schema it is used by the `is_characterized_by` slot (and to some degree also for `has_attributes`) for characterizing the relationship between things.
 The relationship between two things is qualified via an inline `Statement` that assigns a predicate to the relationship between a subject-thing, and a related object-thing.
-See the [example for a topic annotation](/s/things/unreleased/Thing#example-thing-03-topic) for a concrete demo.
+See the [example for a topic annotation](/s/things/v1/Thing#example-thing-03-topic) for a concrete demo.